windy-civi/actions/ACTIONS_SPLIT_README.md

 #### Independent Text Extraction

-For text extraction as a separate job (recommended for long-running operations), see `docs/example-text-extraction-workflow.yml`:
+**Quick Start**: Copy `docs/example-caller-text-extraction.yml` to your state repo as `.github/workflows/extract-text.yml` and update the state code.

+For a more advanced example with scheduling and state selection, see `docs/example-text-extraction-workflow.yml`.

 ```yaml
 jobs: